Failure of singular compactness for Hom: Abstract

 \section{Abstract}

-Assuming G\"{o}del's axiom of constructibility $\bold V=\bold L,$ we construct an almost-free abelian group $G$ of singular cardinality, such that for any nontrivial subgroup $G' \subseteq G$ of smaller size, we have $\Hom(G',\bbZ) \ne 0$, while $\Hom(G ,\bbZ) = 0$.
-This provides a consistent counterexample to the singular compactness of $\Hom$.
+Assuming G\"odel's axiom of constructibility $\mathbf{V}=\mathbf{L}$, we construct a $\chi$-free abelian group $G$ of singular cardinality for some suitable cardinal $\chi$ which is regular and uncountable, equipped with the property that for every nontrivial subgroup $G' \subseteq G$ of smaller cardinality, $\Hom(G',\mathbb{Z}) \neq 0$, while $\Hom(G,\mathbb{Z}) = 0$.
+This provides a consistent counterexample to the singular compactness of nontrivial duality with respect to the functor $\Hom(-,\mathbb{Z})$.